seibert-media/automatix/README.md

 **AUTOMATIX_CONFIG**: Specify the path to the configuration file.
  Default is "~/.automatix.cfg.yaml".

+**AUTOMATIX_SCRIPT_DIR**: Set or overwrite directory where script files are located (and searched in case of autocompletion).

 **AUTOMATIX_TIME**: Set this to an arbitrary value to print the times for the single steps and the whole script.

 **ENCODING**: Specify output encoding.
 Default is "UTF-8".